d-morrison/IntroStatActivities/_book/07-RG-1cat_theory.md

 #### Examples: {-}

-1. In the Martian Alphabet study in the textbook and presented as an example in Reading Guide 5.1,
+1. In the Martian Alphabet study section 9.1 of the textbook,

 \rgi a.
 What was the p-value of the test?
 \rgs